risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-azure-blob.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/ingest-from-azure-blob/" />
 </head>

+[Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/), provided by Microsoft Azure, allows you to store and manage large amounts of unstructured data.

 Use the SQL statement below to connect RisingWave to Azure Blob Storage using Azblob connector.
-Azure Blob Storage, provided by Microsoft Azure, allows you to store and manage large amounts of unstructured data.
 Note that the Azblob connector does not guarantee the sequential reading of files or complete file reading.

 ## Syntax